-- 1. All SGUs which are transmission connected power generating modules not subject to Article 16 of Commission Regulation No [000/2015 RfG], or which are HVDC systems, shall inform their TSO about their capabilities compared to the voltage requirements in Article 16 of Commission Regulation No [000/2015 RfG] declaring their voltage capabilities and the time they can withstand without disconnection. - 2.
-SGUs which are demand facilities subject to the requirements of Article 13 of Commission Regulation No [000/2015 DCC] shall not disconnect due to a disturbance within the voltage ranges referred to in Article 27.
-SGUs which are transmission connected demand facilities and which are not subject to Article 13 of Commission Regulation No [000/2015 DCC] shall inform their TSO about their capabilities in relation to the voltage requirements defined in Annex II of Commission Regulation No [000/2015 DCC] declaring their voltage capabilities and the time they can withstand without disconnection. - 3.
-Each SGU which is a transmission connected demand facility shall maintain the reactive power set-points, power factor ranges and voltage set-points for voltage control in the range as agreed with its TSO in accordance with Article 27.
+- 1. All SGUs which are transmission-connected power generating modules not subject to Article 16 of Commission Regulation No [000/2015 RfG], or which are HVDC systems not subject to Article 18 of Commission Regulation No [000/2016 HVDC], shall inform their TSO about their capabilities compared to the voltage requirements in Article 16 of Commission Regulation No [000/2015 RfG] or in Article 18 of Commission Regulation No [000/2015 RfG] or in Article 18 of Commission Regulation No [000/2016 HVDC], declaring their voltage capabilities and the time they can withstand without disconnection. - 2.
+SGUs which are demand facilities subject to the requirements of Article 3 of Commission Regulation No [000/2015 DCC] shall not disconnect due to a disturbance within the voltage ranges referred to in Article 27.
+SGUs which are transmission-connected demand facilities and which are not subject to Article 3 of Commission Regulation No [000/2015 DCC] shall inform their TSO about their capabilities in relation to the voltage requirements defined in Annex II of Commission Regulation No [000/2015 DCC] declaring their voltage capabilities and the time they can withstand without disconnection. - 3.
+Each SGU which is a transmission-connected demand facility shall maintain the reactive power set-points, power factor ranges and voltage set-points for voltage control in the range as agreed with its TSO in accordance with Article 27.